General

 According to Great Start to Quality, when children are in a high-quality program in their first five years, they are given a safe place to learn, explore their world and build relationships.
 By being in this type of environment, the foundation is set for them to be successful in school, work and life.

 The benefits of high-quality child care can be seen in many different areas.
-High-quality child care helps children be more successful in school, and has shown improved health and increased earning outcomes over children’s lifetimes.
-Having improved student success, improved health and earning outcomes shows the returns and importance of investing in early childhood.
+High-quality child care helps children be more successful in school, and has shown improved health and increased earnings outcomes over children’s lifetimes.
+Having improved student success, improved health and earnings outcomes show the importance of investing in early childhood.
 Investing in high-quality early childhood programs helps ensure the best opportunities for children to grow and learn.

 How does Great Start to Quality identify High Quality?